Elk vs. Mule Deer: What Are The Differences?

 Both elk and mule deer belong to the Cervidae family, classifying them as “true deer”.
 Elk are some of the largest deer in the world, with only moose being larger.
 Mule deer aren’t quite as large but are still significantly larger than the average white-tailed deer.

 Elk are rather common across many portions of the United States and have recently been reintroduced into the Blue Ridge Mountains in North Carolina.
-Mule deer are common through the west of North America, including Canada and the northern portion of Mexico.
+Mule deer are common throughout the western part of North America, including Canada and the northern portion of Mexico.

 Elk vs Mule Deer